 It's important to note that cooking, freezing, and storing these foods will reduce the properties of sulfur or the uses of sulfur.

 Drinking fresh raw milk will give you much more of this

-essential mineral than drinking pasteurized milk (especially ultra-pasteurized).
+essential mineral than if you are drinking pasteurized milk (especially ultra-pasteurized milk).

 Lightly cooking your foods should help to retain more properties of sulfur than overcooking your foods.

 Consume the "Right Type" of Sulfur to Increase

 The Many Uses of Sulfur in Your Body

 MSM is an organic form of sulfur and contains about 34% of elemental sulfur which makes it a very rich source of sulfur.